 Buildings leak water and air : it is normal and impossible to avoid.
 So the architect and HVAC engineer's goal should be to recognize the concept of building air leakage and account for it in :- quantifying leakage- reducing it if excessive- controlling leakage by managing air pressures with the HVAC system.The aim of this article is to discuss the methods for measuring and expressing leakage and to report the results of a cas study, San Carlos Park elementary school in Fort Myers, Florida.

 The design for the new Federal Building for San Francisco includes an office tower that is to be naturally ventilated.
 Each floor is designed to be cross-ventilated, through upper windows that are controlled by the building management system (BMS).
 Users have control over lower windows, which can be as much as 50% of the total operable area.
-There are significant differences in
+There are significant differences in the performance and the control of the windward and leeward sides of the building, and separate monitoring and control strategies are determined for each side.

 The design for the new Federal Building for San Francisco includes an office tower that is to be naturally ventilated.
 The EnergyPlus thermal simulation program was used to evaluate different ventilation strategies for space cooling and rationalize the design of the faade.
 The strategies include ventilation driven by different combinations of wind, internal stack and external stack.
 The simulation results indicate that wind-drive ventilation can maintain adequate comfort even during hot periods.